-So Moses brought Israel from the Red Sea, and they went out into the wilderness of Shur; and they went three days in the wilderness, and found no water.
-(Exodus 15:22)
+So Moses brought Israel from the Red Sea; then they went out into the Wilderness of Shur.
+And they went three days in the wilderness and found no water. -Exodus 15:22

 Now that's bad, isn't it?
-Here is a redeemed people and they start out through the wilderness according to God's instruction.
-They go three days without finding water.
-And they are crossing an arid and bleak wasteland, a desert that's as dry as anything in Arizona or California.
+These redeemed people start out through the wilderness according to God's instruction and after three days they still haven't found any water.
+They are crossing an arid and bleak wasteland, a desert that's as dry as anything in Arizona or California.
 It's bad, if you please.

 Moses came to know that wilderness well.
-After living in it for forty years keeping sheep for his father-in-law, he spent another forty years there with the people of Israel!
-Eighty years in a wilderness puts a man in the position of being an authority, and near the end of those years this is the way Moses labeled the place in the Book of Deuteronomy: "that great and terrible wilderness" (1:19).
-And again in 32:10, "the waste, howling wilderness!"
+After living in it for 40 years keeping sheep for his father-in-law, he spent another 40 years there with the people of Israel.
+Eighty years in a wilderness makes one an authority, and near the end of those years Moses labeled the place "that great and terrible wilderness" and "the wasteland, a howling wilderness" (Deuteronomy 1:19 and 32:10).
 That's what it was.